devcartel/pyrfa/tclrfa/README.md

 ## OMM Posting
 __marketPricePost__ _data ?data data ...?_
-Use OMM Post to contribute data to ADH/ADS cache.
-Note that the posted service must be up. `MTYPE IMAGE` can be added to `data` in order to post the IMAGE (default `MTYPE` is `UPDATE`)
+OMM Posting (off-stream) leverages on consumer login channel to contribute aka. "post" data up to ADH/ADS cache or provider application.
+The posted service must be up before receiving any post message.
+For posting to an Interactive Provider, the posted RIC must already be made available by the provider.

     {RIC {ITEM_NAME} MTYPE {IMAGE/UPDATE} FID_NAME#1 {VALUE#1} ...
 FID_NAME#X {VALUE#X}}

+`MTYPE IMAGE` can be added to `data` in order to post item IMAGE (default `MTYPE` is `UPDATE`).

 Example